ismaelrodino2/ismaelrodino2/README.md

 Hi there 👋 I'm Ismael Rodino, a Brazilian who is passionate about building high-impact, well-performing user experiences.

-🔭 I'm currently a freelancer for for Norway.
+🔭 I'm currently a freelancer for Norway.

 🚀 Entrepreneur and Developer, building my own company.